 - All skirtings, sockets and light switches are fitted and complete.

 - The door frames, windows, skirtings and services have had sealant applied to prevent air leakage.

 When we carry out the test the windows will need to be shut, trickle vents must be closed and traps will need to be filled with water.

 Why is the air tightness test important?

 Our expert team can advise you on your domestic or commercial building project, whatever the size, right from the start of the project.
-We work across the UK with architects and builders to ensure your properties achieve the required air tightness standards.
+We work across the south east with architects and builders to ensure your properties achieve the required air tightness standards.